 <FieldDescription>Notes regarding the payment</FieldDescription>

-<!-- here, we use value of the unique PaymentId field to ensure we get a unique file path for each record: -->
+<!-- here, the value of the unique PaymentId field is used to ensure that a unique file path is generated for each record: -->

 <FileName>vle_expr(extract_file_path(target_file_name(1)) + 'notes' + to_string(dataset_field_val(1, 'PaymentId')) + '.txt')</FileName>